fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 breadcrumb: [["Home", "/"], ["Line, Area and Column Charts"]]
 ---

+> This chart type belongs to FusionCharts XT.

 ## Column 2D Chart

 Column and bar charts represent data with rectangular horizontal or vertical bars.
 The height of the bars is proportional to the values they represent.
 In case of a column chart, the `numeric values` are plotted along the y-axis, and the `data labels` are plotted along the x-axis.
 Whereas in bar charts, the numeric values are plotted along the x-axis, and the data labels are plotted along the y-axis.
 Column and bar charts are best fitted when you want to compare values.